sankar-nyros/wordpress_plugin_directory/README.md

 /******** Telephone Directory  ************/

-It is a simple wordpress plugin for save contacts.
+It is a simple wordpress plugin to save contacts.

 Download the 'Telephone-Directory' folder and placed this in wp-content/plugins folder.Activate plugin from the dashboard.